Behaviors of Concern

 - 1st Offense - Educational Sanction, Parent Notification

-- 2nd Offense - $250 fine, Individual Meeting with a University Official, Parent Notification, Probation (note that any subsequent offense will result in a review for suspension)
+- 2nd Offense - $250 fine, Educational Sanction, Parent Notification, Probation (note that any subsequent offense will result in a review for suspension)

 - 3rd Offense - Parent Notification, Suspension